 This cohousing development will create high quality housing that has a minimal environmental and carbon footprint and a very real sense of community; a community made up of people from a wide range of backgrounds, ages, identities and life experiences.

-Their cohousing journey started in 2012 with a group called the Sustainable Intentional Living Community (SILC).
-Over that period, Mike and Vicki assembled land for the development.
-Preliminary designs have been developed by their architect, J. David McAuley, and a rezoning application, steered by our planner, Nancy Shoemaker.
+The Speedvale cohousing journey started in 2012 with a group called the Sustainable Intentional Living Community.
+Since then, two members of the original group, Mike and Vicki, assembled land for the development.
+Preliminary designs were developed by their architect, J. David McAuley, and a rezoning application, was prepared by our planner, Nancy Shoemaker.
 This rezoning application was approved by the City of Guelph in February of this year.

 Around the same time, Mike and Vicki joined forces with GrassRoutes Cohousing to carry the project forward.
 They became members of GrassRoutes and now work collaboratively with other members to make this a successful project.